pgiardiniere/personal-site/src/lib/posts/draft-hello-minikube.md

 ![remote node](/images/hello-minikube-2.png)

 Likely it's just a result of default Kubernetes virutal network environment config.
 As a temporary workaround, I'll just work with this from my Windows machine instead of on the (preferred) Ubuntu box `pc2`.
 There's plenty of time to get those particulars sorted out later on.

+Once you do that, there's not much else to it other than running the commands as they're presented to you.
+If you've worked with Docker Compose or other container/vm orchestration software before it should be pretty familiar.